radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 })?;
 ```

-You can rebuild the program, codesign it, run the program and try ssh-ing.
-You should see notifications everytime there is a ssh login and logout.
+You can rebuild the program, codesign it, run the program, and try ssh-ing.
+You should see notifications everytime there is a SSH login or logout.

 ![Login Notification](/es_rust1/login.png)